borschik/borschik-server/README.md

 ```

 ## Usage
 Just run `borschik-server` and setup your webserver.
-If you want to use borschik-server as init.d script
+If you want to use borschik-server as init.d script,
 follow [this template for Ubuntu](https://gist.github.com/peterhost/715255)

 ## Webserver configuration
 You should setup your webserver (apache, lighttpd, nginx, etc.) to proxy http requests for static files to borschik-server.

-Example nginx configuration:
+Example of nginx configuration:
 ```
 location ~* "\.(css|js)$" {
     # proxy all requests for css/js to borschik-server